artmenlope/latex-to-github-app/README.md

 ## Notes

-This small app was developed in Windows 10 using the Spyder 4 IDE.
-It hasn't been tested on Linux.
+This small app was developed in Windows 10 using the Spyder IDE.
+It has also been tested on Ubuntu 20.04 LTS.

 To copy and paste in the app you can use the <kbd>ctrl</kbd>+<kbd>c</kbd> and <kbd>ctrl</kbd>+<kbd>v</kbd> shortcuts.